carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - `AD Connector`
   - It is proxy service to redirect requests to on-premise Microsoft AD, without caching information in the cloud.
   - Best choice to use existing on-premise AD with compatible AWS services.
-  - Can use multiple AD Connectors to spread the load to match performance needs
+  - Can use multiple AD Connectors to spread the load to match performance needs.
-  - Cannot be used across different AWS accounts
+  - Cannot be used across different AWS accounts.

 ###### No Compatible with Microsft Active Directory

 - `Cloud Directory`

   - Cloud-native directories for organizing Hierarchies of data along **multiple dimensions** fully managed by AWS
-  - Can have multiple hierarchies with hundreds/millions of objects
+  - Can have multiple hierarchies with hundreds/millions of objects.
   - Some common use cases include: directories for organisational charts, course catalogs, and device registries.

 - `Amazon Cognito`